craws/OpenAtlas/install.md

 [Docker](https://www.docker.com/).
 For more information take a look at the end of this document.

-It also may work on other Linux distributions or even on non Linux systems, and we provided a [requirements.txt](requirements.txt).
-But it is experimental too and would need substantially more knowledge about server administration.
+It may also work on other Linux distributions or even non Linux systems with using the [requirements.txt](requirements.txt), but substantially more knowledge about server administration would be needed.

 Feel free to also consult our own [documentation](https://redmine.openatlas.eu/projects/uni/wiki/Debian_server_installation)